damian-git-99/blog-app-node/README.md

 - View recent posts feed:
 As a user, I want to be able to view a feed of recently published posts from other users so that I can stay up to date with the latest content.

-- View user's posts:
-As a user, I want to be able to view the published posts of a particular user so that I can see their content and follow them if I like their posts.

 - View user's personal posts:
 As a user, I want to be able to view a feed of my own posts, including unpublished posts, so that I can manage my content and see what I have created.

 - Delete own posts:
 As a user, I want to be able to delete my own posts so that I can remove content that I no longer want to be associated with.

+- View user's posts:
+As a user, I want to be able to view the published posts of a particular user so that I can see their content.

 - Edit own posts:
 As a user, I want to be able to edit my own posts so that I can make changes to the content and improve it over time.